mickey1356/sutd-ai-project/development/README.md

 We further detail each development step below.

-The notebooks were run using Google Colab notebooks.
+The notebooks can be run using Google Colab notebooks (mounting required) or jupyter notebooks.

 ### 1. Obtaining Data